Unconscious bias in the workplace: how it’s defined and how to stop it

 Unconscious bias in the workplace resources

 There are a whole host of resources on our site to help you combat unconscious bias in the workplace:

-- For an audio guide, listen to Series 2, Episode 4 of our podcast
+- For an audio guide, listen to Series 2, Episode 4 of our reWorked podcast

-- Check out our bespoke and customisable unconscious bias training programmes and our unconscious bias in recruitment and selection training
+- Check out our bespoke and customizable unconscious bias training programs and our unconscious bias in recruitment and selection training

 - In our Seven steps to inclusive recruitment guide, Teresa Norman shares her thoughts on how to attract diverse talent, from the job description to interview